monsonite/MINT-Documentation/Chapter1_2.md

 `123 456 + .`

-The DOT `.` is a shorthand character to instruct the MINT interpreter to print the result on the top of the stack to the screen.
+The numbers `123` then `456` are placed onto the STACK.
+The `+` command ADDs them together and leaves their sum as a result on the top of the stack.
+The DOT `.` is a shorthand character to instruct the MINT interpreter to print the result on the top of the stack to the terminal screen.

 When you hit `<ENTER>` the result will be displayed thus
 ```